huggingface/blog/policy-ntia-rfc.md

 - user: irenesolaiman
 ---

-<h1> AI Policy @🤗: Response to the U.S. National Telecommunications and Information Administration’s (NTIA) Request for Comment on AI Accountability Policy</h1>
+<h1> AI Policy @🤗: Response to the U.S. National Telecommunications and Information Administration’s (NTIA) Request for Comment on AI Accountability</h1>

 On June 12th, Hugging Face submitted a response to the US Department of Commerce NTIA request for information on AI Accountability policy.
 In our response, we stressed the role of documentation and transparency norms in driving AI accountability processes, as well as the necessity of relying on the full range of expertise, perspectives, and skills of the technology’s many stakeholders to address the daunting prospects of a technology whose unprecedented growth poses more questions than any single entity can answer.